dynamsoft-docs/label-recognition-docs/programming/javascript/api-reference/recognize.md

 ## onUniqueRead

-This event is triggered when a new label is found.
+This event is triggered when a new, unduplicated label is found.

 ```typescript
 onUniqueRead: (txt: string, result: DLRResult) => void